 How to position a person having anaphylaxis

-The ASCIA Action Plan for Anaphylaxis includes the following infographics that show the correct and incorrect positioning of a person having anaphylaxis.
+ASCIA Action Plans for Anaphylaxis include the following infographics that show the correct and incorrect positioning of a person having a severe allergic reaction (anaphylaxis).

 When a person has anaphylaxis their blood pressure can drop rapidly, which reduces blood flow to the heart.
 Laying the person flat will help blood flow to the heart which improves blood pressure, whilst standing can make anaphylaxis worse by causing blood pressure to drop.

 How to position a person having anaphylaxis - A short animated video developed by the National Allergy Strategy

 Content updated October 2021